FrancesCoronel/personal-website-v3/site/content/_drafts/2017-04-16-email-clients-overview.md

 ---
 title: Email Clients
-excerpt: A quick blurb on the state of email clients I've tried out.
+description: A quick blurb on the state of email clients I've tried out.
 date: 2017-04-16
 draft: true
 ---